MonishKanneboina/LandingPage-Odin/README.md

 # LandingPage-Odin
-This is a basic landing page under the Odin-Project
+This is a basic landing page under the Odin-Project.